-Reuse of digital collections in museums and archives produces new stories in potentially surprising, innovative forms.
-Het Nieuwe Instituut and the Netherlands Institute for Sound and Vision invite makers to create new work using archive items from their digital collections.
-Three makers will be selected through an open call to develop ideas into three new, autonomous media works to appear at Het Nieuwe Instituut in the autumn.
+The re-use of digital collections in museums and archives generates new narratives with potentially surprising and innovative forms.
+Het Nieuwe Instituut and the Netherlands Institute for Sound and Vision have invited three makers to create new works based on their digital collections.
+Artist Guy Königstein, filmmaker Donna Verheijden and artist/designer Oana Clitan have each developed a media work that will be exhibited at Het Nieuwe Instituut from 14 November.

 Open Archive invites makers and heritage organisations to debate the importance of creative reuse of heritage and the accessibility of online collections.
-Makers are invited to experiment with the possibilities of digital heritage collections in creative, technological and copyright-related ways.
-The expertise acquired through this talent development process will be shared with makers and heritage professionals in various ways: in a blog in which makers share experiences and visualise the creative process, a symposium in which makers and heritage professionals discuss creative reuse of heritage collections, and a publication of recommendations about reuse, copyright and sustainable storage.
+Through an open call, three makers were selected to experiment with the possibilities of digital heritage collections in creative, technological and copyright-related ways.
+The expertise acquired through this talent development process will be shared with makers and heritage professionals in various ways.

 Archive Interpretations at Het Nieuwe Instituut